mastrogeppetto/diatopdf/README.md

-# Convert dia files to pdf without blocky artifacts
+# Convert dia files to a pdf without blocky artifacts
-Dia (http://dia-installer.de/) is an open source application for creating technical diagrams.
+[Dia](http://dia-installer.de/) is an open source application for creating technical diagrams.
 Exporting a diagram in pdf using the export tool provided by the GUI produces a low quality image.
 The way to obtain a better result is to first convert the dia file to Postscript, and next convert the result to pdf, as suggested in many places on the Web.